datamade/testing-guidelines/intermediate-python-testing.md

         assert rsp.text == "that boy ain't right"
 ```

-Your app might hit variations of the same URI, however. `requests-mock` saves you the tedium of mocking each path.
+Your app might hit variations of the same URI, such as different endpoints of an API. `requests-mock` saves you the tedium of mocking each path.
 You can define an adaptor that matches multiple paths, [e.g., with Regex](https://requests-mock.readthedocs.io/en/latest/matching.html#regular-expressions).
 Let's return to the example above, but build out some of its functionality.

 **`utils.py`**
 ```python